 The Contractor will be responsible for the mowing and protection of all sodded areas.
 This protection shall include the repair of sodded areas with additional sod, including the restoration of the slope itself and the supply of additional topsoil, until the Total Performance of the Work, subject to the following paragraph.

-If sodding has not been completed by October 1st of any year such areas will not be accepted until the following year when it can be determined that acceptable growth has taken place; unless it is obvious to the Consultant that acceptable growth has taken place.
+If sodding has not been completed by October 1st of any year or thirty days prior to the first frost, whichever comes sooner, such areas will not be accepted until the following year when it can be determined that acceptable growth has taken place; unless it is obvious to the Consultant that acceptable growth has taken place.

-This period of maintenance will apply even if the Contract is completed, but the sodding is not completed by the date specified above and the Contractor shall allow for such repair work in [the Contract Price][its Contract unit prices].
+This period of maintenance will apply even if the Contract is completed, but the sodding is not completed by the date specified above and the Contractor shall allow for such repair work in the Contract Price.

 803.08 QUALITY ASSURANCE